Charlie Brown: 1990s

 Six television specials featuring Charlie Brown were produced during this decade.

 Within the comic strip, a storyline got Charlie Brown the character Peggy Jean as a girlfriend; this relationship lasted for roughly nine years.

 Final comic strip appearance

 Charlie Brown made his final appearance in the very last original Peanuts strip, which was published on February 13, 2000—the day following Schulz's death.
-Despite ending its original run in 2000, repeats of the comic strip are still being published as of 2024.
+Despite ending its original run in 2000, repeats of the comic strip are still being published as of 2026.

 Post-comic strip appearances

 After the comic strip ended, Charlie Brown continued to appear in more television specials.
 On November 20, 2006, the special He's a Bully, Charlie Brown beat a Madonna concert special with its 10 million views, although Peanuts was no longer in its heyday.
-As of 2016, the latest of Charlie Brown's original television appearances is Happiness Is a Warm Blanket, Charlie Brown, which came out on October 1, 2011.
+As of 2016, the latest of Charlie Brown's original television appearances is Happiness Is a Warm Blanket, Charlie Brown, which premiered March 31, 2011.